paulina-grunwald/Webdev-Cheatsheets/git-cheatsheet.md

 ``git config user.email "name@gmail.com"`` - add e-mail info<br/>

 ``git add`` - add files to staging area<br/>
+``git add '*.txt'`` - You also can use wildcards if you want to add many files of the same type

 ``git commit -m "First commit"`` - commit the file with the commit message<br/>
-``git log`` - check the list of existing commits<br/>
+``git commit -m "Title" -m "Description ..........";`` - commit file with title and commit message ``git log`` - check the list of existing commits<br/>

 ``git count-objects`` - count objects in the git repo<br/>